Snehadeep71/chowdhury3/README.md

-# chowdhury3
+# chowdhury
-this is the third host for the chowdhury website
+this is the first host for the chowdhury website